mamonten0k/web_itmo/science_paper/CI-CD-README.md

 # Science Paper CI/CD Pipeline

-This repository includes a complete CI/CD (Continuous Integration/Continuous Deployment) pipeline setup that:
+This project, which is part of the larger web_itmo repository, includes a complete CI/CD (Continuous Integration/Continuous Deployment) pipeline setup that:

-1. **Runs the linter** on every push and pull request
+1. **Runs the linter** on every push and pull request that affects the science_paper directory
 2. **Builds and pushes** a Docker image to Docker Hub
 3. **Deploys** the updated image to a remote server via SSH

+> **Note:** The CI/CD workflow is configured to only trigger when changes are made to files in the science_paper directory.

 ## Quick Start